Freakwill/benchmarks/README.md

 ## Introduction

 One of my friends told me at least three times that Java is the greatest computer language currently.
 It is fast and safe.
-He care about the performance of the languages very much.
+He cares about the performance of the languages very much.
 I think the speed of a language is indeed nonnegligible.
 I try to learn a new language that is fast enough and has a user-friendly grammar.

 ## primes